 Here I'll explore anarcho-capitalism, debunk strawmen of it, offer legitimate criticisms of it, and offer some insight on what leads people to it.
 I'm making this article in the interests of increasing understanding between the different part-good factions and hopefully building some bridges.

-My background with the ideology is that Ancaps pretty much converted me away from Chaos Anarchism and convinced me to identify as an Ancap for some time (I'm hesitant to call myself that now).
+My background with the ideology is that Ancaps pretty much converted me away from Chaos Anarchism and convinced me to identify as an Ancap for some time (I don't call myself that anymore).
 I've spent a lot of time in their circles, debated with them, memed with them, and consider them essential allies and mostly friends.

-There are additional differences in how property rights work between mainstream Ancap thought and statist thought: anarcho-capitalists almost always reject intellectual property altogether, but still support land tenure.
-I'll explore why I think this is inconsistent below.
+There's also some qualitative difference in how property rights work between Ancap thought and statist thought; anarcho-capitalists almost always reject intellectual property altogether, since "ideas are not scarce".

 Almost all Ancaps are deontologists.
-David Friedman is a notale consequentialist Ancap, but deontologism is dominant enough that you can safely assume it.
+David Friedman is a notale consequentialist one, but deontologism is dominant enough that you can safely assume it.

-Ancaps are not pacifists.
+A popular strawman among conservatives and minarchists is that Ancaps are pacifists.
+This is completely false.
 They recognize the legitimacy of violence in defense or retaliation against aggressors; they use the word aggression to mean initiatory force and are adamant about the distinction; and they usually also recognize a clear threat of aggression as ground to retaliate.
 You can definitely find a few that are pacifists, but pinning this on all Ancaps is like saying all Muslims support ISIS.
-This strawman is mostly used by conservatives and minarchists.

 Ancaps don't have a problem with modes of organization other than traditional capitalist business models, as long as no one's forced to participate (though their definition of forced is often questioned; see below).
-There is nothing about an opt-in commune or worker co-op that's incompatible with Ancap ethics.
+There is nothing about an opt-in commune or worker co-op that's incompatible with Ancap ethics (though they do usually believe employer-employee structures are more efficient).

 Derivation and absolutism¶

-The worst problem with the Ancap movement is their absolutism.
-Many or most of them claim it's never moral to violate property rights for any reason.
-You can raise "one person to save the world" and they're prepared to stand by no. You can raise "steal to survive" and most will say that they would be disgusted with that person for not helping and refuse to associate with them, but that using force is still completely unethical (surprisingly, the only one I've heard try to come up with an exception for this was Nullus Maximus with the Reecean Proviso, but I doubt anyone needs me to point out all the glaring problems with his reasoning).
+Most Ancaps think it's never moral to violate property rights for any reason, You can raise "one person to save the world" and they won't ridicule the hypothetical; they're prepared to stand by no. You can raise "steal to survive" and most will say that they would be disgusted with the person with the food for not helping and refuse to associate with them, but that forcing them to feed the starving person is still completely unethical.

 The definition of 'force'¶

 A common criticism from Ancoms (or those who are somewhere between the two) is that Ancaps claim they want everything to be voluntary, but support employer-employee relationships that are in fact involuntary because it's practically impossible to survive in a capitalist society without working for a capitalist, and draw an equivalency between "choose your boss" and "choose your tyrant".
-This criticism makes sense in a way because it's true that the way most people use the words 'voluntary' or 'force' doesn't match how Ancaps use them.
-To an Ancap, if you technically had a choice in the metaphysical sense, then it's voluntary, period (unless you were threatened with force - meaning you didn't in fact have a metaphysical choice to not associate).
+This criticism makes sense in a way because it's true that Ancaps use the words 'voluntary' and 'force' a little differently from how others do.
+To an Ancap, if you technically had a choice in the metaphysical sense, then it's voluntary, period (unless you were threatened with force, since that means you didn't have a metaphysical choice to not associate).

 Arguments often turn out to be severely hampered just by different definitions of voluntary.
-One can define a word any way one wants as long as one's clear about it, but I do think the Ancap definition is better because it's one that can't easily be represented without that word, but this is exactly why my own moral system treats consent and compassion as separate values either of which can be outweighed by a large enough amount of the other.
+One can define a word any way one wants as long as one's clear about it, but I do think the Ancap definition is better because it's both an ethically important concept and one that can't easily be represented without that word, but that's exactly why my own moral system treats consent and compassion as separate values either of which can be outweighed by a large enough amount of the other.
 I find it absolutely insane to think you can't violate property rights to save a life, or even for a smaller need than that (like to save someone from being raped).
-So my solution is to use the Ancap definition of voluntary but admit that it isn't all there is to ethics, and sometimes it's more ethical to use involuntary means.
+So my solution is to use the Ancap definition of voluntary but admit that it isn't all there is to ethics, and sometimes it's moral to use involuntary means.

 Ancaps and Ancoms are always fighting about who's the "real anarchists".
 Both insist the other is inherently authoritarian and effectively statist.
 It's really sad to see.
 What I've noticed from debating with them is the way they define statism: